XiaoLi0614/HampaAE/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes before you start.

 ### Prerequisites